Aliases for FGF10 Gene

 GeneCards Summary for FGF10 Gene

 FGF10 (Fibroblast Growth Factor 10) is a Protein Coding gene.
 Diseases associated with FGF10 include Lacrimoauriculodentodigital Syndrome and Aplasia Of Lacrimal And Salivary Glands.
-Among its related pathways are RET signaling and Signaling by FGFR2 in disease.
+Among its related pathways are RET signaling and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and chemoattractant activity.
 An important paralog of this gene is FGF7.

 UniProtKB/Swiss-Prot Summary for FGF10 Gene